What is Django Admin and what is it used for?

 from django.contrib import admin from .models import Comment # Register your models here. admin.site.register(Comment)

-And that's it, in this post we saw a simple example of how we can use and customize Django Admin for our project, but remember that you can get more information on how you can customize your CRUD processes through this powerful application; You can continue to see the official documentation or follow my Django course in which we see a bit of everything with this famous framework.
+And that's it, in this entry we saw a simple example of how we can use and customize Django Admin for our project, but remember that you can get more information on how you can customize your CRUD processes through this powerful application; you can continue viewing the official documentation or follow my Django course in which we see a little bit of everything with this famous framework.

-Django Admin has a great level of customization in how we want to display the data, apply filters, searches, what data we want to manage, etc; for these we have to define the series of features implemented from a class like the following:
+Django Admin has a high level of customization in how we want to display data, apply filters, searches, which data we want to manage, etc.; for this, we have to define the series of implemented features from a class like the following.

 class CategoryAdmin(admin.ModelAdmin):